Can We Overcome the Failure of Carbon Offsets?

 Can We Put Confidence in the Future?

-The global energy investment and deployment in the past two decades, no matter in China, the biggest green energy investor, Germany, the pioneer of Feed-in-tariff policy in low carbon power generation, or the United States, the most developed and competitive energy market still prioritizing the fossil fuels investment, just confirm a same story and reality, which is the global energy system is still heavily dependent on fossil fuels.
-The trend of energy transition from fossil fuels to low carbon energy technology has not been forming.
-If the history of energy growth in the countries, either with supportive green energy industrial policy, like China and Germany, or without, like the United States, does not show a pathway of energy system decarbonization, how can we ensure or be confident that countries can make difference in the future.
+The global energy investment and deployment in the past two decades, no matter in China, the biggest green energy investor, Germany, the pioneer of feed-in-tariff policy in low carbon power generation, or the United States, the most developed and competitive energy market still prioritizing the fossil fuels investment, just confirm a consistent reality, global energy system's dependent on fossil fuels.
+The trend of energy transition from fossil fuels to low carbon energy technology has been much slower than we expected.
+If the data of energy use from 2005 to 2023 in China, Germany, and the United States, show an enduring dominance of fossil fuels, how can we ensure that China's ever-increasing green energy investment can make a difference in the future?